Consortium of Local Authorities Special Programme

-The Consortium of Local Authorities Special Programme (abbreviated and more commonly referred to as CLASP), was formed in England in 1957 to combine the resources of Local Authorities with the purpose of developing a prefabricated school building programme.
-Initially developed by Charles Herbert Aslin, the county architect for Hertfordshire, the system was used as a model for several other counties, most notably Nottinghamshire and Derbyshire.
+The Consortium of Local Authorities Special Programme (CLASP), was formed in 1957 by Local Authorities in England to develop a shared prefabricated system for the construction of school buildings.
+The resulting CLASP building system was initially developed by Charles Herbert Aslin, the county architect for Hertfordshire.

+The system was used as a model for several other counties, most notably Nottinghamshire and Derbyshire.
 CLASP's popularity in these coal mining areas was in part because the system permitted fairly straightforward replacement of subsidence-damaged sections of building.
+The system was also later used for the construction of railway stations, offices, university buildings, and churches until the late 1970s.

+Today, 3000 examples are still in use.
+While some of the buildings are listed, there are calls to replace others due to health concerns about asbestos used in their construction.

 Characteristics

-The system utilised prefabricated light gauge steel frames which could be built economically up to a maximum of 4 storeys.
+The system utilised prefabricated light gauge steel frames which could be built economically up to a maximum of four storeys.
 The frames were finished in a variety of claddings and their modular nature could be employed to produce architecturally satisfying buildings.
 Initially developed solely for schools, the system was also used to provide offices and housing.

 A later development was known as SCOLA (Second Consortium of Local Authorities) and MACE (Metropolitan Architectural Consortium for Education).

 The cynics' definition of the CLASP acronym, circulating in the 1970s, was "collection of loosely assembled steel parts".
 CLASP buildings fell out of favour in the late 1970s.
 Budgetary advances and changing architectural tastes made the scheme obsolete.